ContainedBlargh/calc/README.md

 # calc

-A Python script command-line calculator use.
+A Python script command-line calculator.
 Functionality is restricted to the regular python math package and a subset of numpy.

 ## Usage